Xagħra (Ix-Xagħra)

 Travel Suggestions and Logistics

 Tarxien and Ħaġar Qim can be easily reached by bus from Valletta.
 To reach Ġgantija, one needs to take a bus from Valletta to the ferry pier at Ċirkewwa, then a ferry to Gozo, and from the ferry pier take two buses to arrive at the site, taking a full-day for this visit.
 The entry ticket for each site is EUR 12€.
-Due to the distance apart, we recommend spending two or three days on Malta.
+Due to the distances apart, we recommend allowing at least two or three days on Malta just to visit these sites.
+By the way Malta is literally year-round hot, especially all these sites are outdoors and one would be under the scorching sun.

 Clearly this trip has to be combined with the previously blogged Valletta and Paola (Raħal Ġdid) for a full Malta itinerary.